eliza-m/LRRpredictor_v1/README.md

 If you use LRRpredictor please cite:

-Eliza C. Martin1, Octavina C. A. Sukarta, Laurentiu Spiridon, Laurentiu G. Grigore, Vlad Constantinescu, Robi Tacutu, Aska Goverse, Andrei-Jose Petrescu (2020) LRRpredictor - a new LRR motif detection method for irregular motifs of plant NLR proteins using ensemble of classifiers . *Under reviweing*.
+Eliza C. Martin, Octavina C. A. Sukarta, Laurentiu Spiridon, Laurentiu G. Grigore, Vlad Constantinescu, Robi Tacutu, Aska Goverse, Andrei-Jose Petrescu (2020) LRRpredictor - a new LRR motif detection method for irregular motifs of plant NLR proteins using ensemble of classifiers . *Under reviweing*.

 ## Bibliography